 WORKING TO "KEEP HISTORY ABOVE WATER"

 The 10-acre campus of Strawbery Banke incorporates the Puddle Dock neighborhood, named for its earliest incarnation as a tidal inlet.
 Though the inlet has been filled, the tide still affects the groundwater in the land beneath houses such as Shapley-Drisco (above).
 During King Tide events, where tides average 2+ feet above normal due to the alignment of sun and moon and their proximity to the Earth, groundwater in these basements rises with the tide.
-Click here or on the photo for a link to a time-lapse video of the King Tide event in the dirt floor basement of Shapley Drisco House on December 5, 2017.
+Click here for a link to a time-lapse video of the King Tide event in the dirt floor basement of Shapley Drisco House on December 5, 2017.

 Strawbery Banke is engaged in many projects that may physically extend beyond the 10-acre campus but that impact the future of the museum.